akhesaCaro/akhesaCaro.github.io/generics.md

 ```

 Now we need to store this record into a Database.
-For istance, let say that we have a `PostgreSQL` database and we are using [postgresql-simple](https://hackage.haskell.org/package/postgresql-simple-0.6.2/docs/Database-PostgreSQL-Simple.html).
-We will need a `FromRow` and `ToRow` instance for our type.
+Let say that we have a `PostgreSQL` database and we are using [postgresql-simple](https://hackage.haskell.org/package/postgresql-simple-0.6.2/docs/Database-PostgreSQL-Simple.html).

 But the `Dense` type contains 2 **essentials** information that we need to store : The _amount_ **and** the _currency_.
 We are going to need 2 columns in our database :